bowman2001/perplexdoc/content/doc/replace/howto-replace.md

 | Line Break  |     {‍/}     |     {/}     |

 {{< mnote up=8 >}}
-We can’t see the result of the line break because the `<br>` tag is invisible.
+We can’t see the result of the line break because the `<br>` tag has no effect without text.
 {{< /mnote >}}

 These codes are substituted with the help of short regular expressions in the layout template [{$replacements.html}]({{< relref "doc/appendix/replacements" >}}).
 It processes the Hugo variable `.Content` which contains the rendered Markdown content as HTML string.
+The procedure is safe, because Goldmark treats the curly braces and their content like any other Markdown and discards raw HTML to prevent script attacks.
+Should you enable raw HTML, security is not your concern anyway.

-### Available as module {.h-p .h-tip}
+### Available as a module {.h-p .h-tip}
-The file used by Perplex is the only essential content of the repository [hugo-mod-replacements](https://github.com/bowman2001/hugo-mod-replacements).
+The template file for the theme gets included from the separated repository [hugo-mod-replacements](https://github.com/bowman2001/hugo-mod-replacements).

+To run regex on your generated HTML is fine, because its secure and also fast.
+But its obviously a somewhat clumsy solution.
+Extensions for Goldmark, which can be enabled in Hugo, would be the right one.
+Then we would could run an external regex parser for the last time and turn these replacements into extended Markdown syntax.